-We all know to brush out teeth twice a day, however there is a lot more we can do to keep our teeth healthy and pain free for a lifetime.
+We all know to brush our teeth twice a day, however, there is a lot more we can do to keep our teeth healthy and pain-free for a lifetime.

 Brush your teeth

 Although this is a no brainer, it is amazing how many people neglect to brush their teeth at least twice a day.
-Even if you don’t use mouthwash or don’t floss, you NEED to brush them morning and night to clear away any food particles that are stuck in your teeth, brush away any plaque buildup and neutralize your mouths bacteria that contributes to bad breath.
+Even if you don’t use mouthwash or don’t floss, you NEED to brush them morning and night to clear away any food particles that are stuck in your teeth, brush away any plaque buildup and neutralize your mouth’s bacteria that contribute to bad breath.

 To reduce the risk of sensitivity and gum recession, choose a soft bristle toothbrush or you can also opt for an electric toothbrush.

 Bring your toothbrush to a 45-degree angle to your gums and brush in small, gentle circular motions.
 Spend about 45 seconds per “quadrant” of your mouth.
 Don’t forget to brush the inner surfaces of your teeth.